tylerlum/cpsc340-2020w2/docs/syllabus.md

 ## Academic concessions

 UBC has a [policy on academic concession](https://senate.ubc.ca/sites/senate.ubc.ca/files/downloads/20190515_V_135_Academic_Concession-Approved.pdf) for cases in which a student may be unable to complete coursework.
 According to this policy, grounds for academic concession can be illness, conflicting responsibilities, or compassionate grounds.
 Examples of compassionate grounds, from the above policy, include “a traumatic event experienced by the student, a family member, or a close friend; an act of sexual assault or other sexual misconduct experienced by the student, a family member, or a close friend; a death in the family or of a close friend.”
 If you would like to request an academic concession, please fill out the [academic concession form](ConcessionForm.pdf) and email it to the instructor as soon as possible.
 You may be asked for further documentation.
 The instructor will evaluate the situation and make a decision on whether to grant the concession and, if so, how to proceed.
+## Late submissions

+By default, late submissions will not be accepted.
+The rationale is that we will be posting the solutions shortly after the assignment deadline, and we cannot accept submissions after the solutions are posted.
+I do not like this, but I believe the overall policy is best for the class as a whole.

+_In exceptional circumstances_ a late submission may be accepted with an academic concession - see above.
+## Citing sources
+If you use information from students outside your group or from online sources or lecture notes, cite this at the start of each question. **You will receive a mark of 0 for the assignment (and possibly other consequences) if you are found copying from other sources without citation**.

 ## Midterm